chronakis/speed-monitor-bot/README.md

 #### Run the explorer to get the location filter ####

+**This step is not necessary any more, unless you wamt to test your configuration.**

+Visit [speedbot.bikesnbytes.net](https://speedbot.bikesnbytes.net/) for an online verion of the explorer and skip to "How to use the exlorer below".

 1. `auth-confi.js`: Copy the file `auth-config.js.template` into `auth-config.js`
 2. Edit `auth-config.js` and replace your api keys and secrets.
 You can leave twitter for later.
 3. `bot-confi.js`: Copy the file `bot-config.js.template` into `bot-config.js`